 - Camera

 - Pillow case

 - Small wash cloth and towel

 - Small suitcase lock

-- Pepto Bismol, Imodium, Tylenol, Cold meds/ cough drops/tissues, constipation meds, etc.
+- Pepto-Bismol, Imodium, Tylenol, Cold meds/cough drops/tissues, constipation meds, etc.

 - Prescription meds WITH the written prescriptions (always in carry-on bags)

-- Personal toiletry articles (not all products, especially feminine products, will be available in Guatemala) - Hand sanitizer or disposable wipes - One dressy outfit-slacks/khakis, collared shirts, polo shirts, knee length or longer skirts. - Shoes: One dressier pair, plus one pair of comfortable and broken-in walking shoes, and a pair of cheap shower sandals (to be used in the bathrooms, which tend to stay cold and wet) - Warm socks as the tile floors can feel quite cold - DEET 30 mosquito repellant - Travel umbrella - Pack Light as possible and pack efficiently as we will be traveling from site to site.
+- Personal toiletry articles (not all products, especially feminine products, will be available in Guatemala)

+- Hand sanitizer or disposable wipes

+- One dressy outfit-slacks/khakis, collared shirts, polo shirts, knee length or longer skirts.

+- Shoes: One dressier pair, plus one pair of comfortable and broken-in walking shoes, and a pair of cheap shower sandals (to be used in the bathrooms, which tend to stay cold and wet)

+- Warm socks as the tile floors can feel quite cold

+- DEET 30 mosquito repellant

+- Travel umbrella

+- Hat

+- Pack as light as possible and pack efficiently as you will be continually on the move!